Please Play the PA Lottery Responsibly

 Who Can I Talk to about Compulsive Gambling?

 The first step in getting help with a compulsive gambling problem is recognizing that you or someone you care about has a problem with gambling.
-The next step is to call the Pennsylvania Compulsive Gambling Hotline, available 24 hours a day, 7 days a week.
-The hotline is an information and referral service for people with gambling problems, or who are concerned about someone who is gambling.
+The next step is to call the Pennsylvania PROBLEM GAMBLING HELPLINE, available 24 hours a day, 7 days a week.
+The helpline is an information and referral service for people with gambling problems, or who are concerned about someone who is gambling.

-When you call the Pennsylvania Compulsive Gambling Hotline, you will be referred to professionals who can provide assistance to persons with gambling problems.
+When you call the Pennsylvania PROBLEM GAMBLING HELPLINE, you will be referred to professionals who can provide assistance to persons with gambling problems.

 About Compulsive Gambling